helarie98/qml-iris-binary-classifier/README.md

-# Quantum Machine Learning: Binary Classification on the Iris Dataset

-A QClass23/24 Assignment – QWorld
+## QUANTUM MACHINE LEARNING PROJECT: BINARY CLASSIFICATION ON THE IRIS DATASET (A QClass23/24 Assignment – QWorld)

-🌱 Project Overview
+### 🌱 Project Overview

 This project implements a quantum machine learning (QML) model using PennyLane to classify the first two classes of the Iris dataset: Setosa, Versicolor.